Testing

 • test_name.expected — exact expected stdout output

-Tests are grouped by area into subdirectories. ls conformance/tests/ gives the current top-level map (examples: language/, control_flow/, types/, collections/, concurrency/, stdlib/, templates/, modules/, agents/, integration/, runtime/).
+Tests are grouped by area into subdirectories. ls conformance/tests/ gives the current top-level map (examples: language/, control_flow/, types/, collections/, concurrency/, stdlib/, templates/, modules/, agents/, scenarios/ (cross-feature compositions), reminders/, runtime/).
+High-volume categories may have a second level — for example, stdlib/oauth/, stdlib/json/, stdlib/hitl/, stdlib/preset_hooks/, stdlib/tool_hooks/, and stdlib/project/ group the larger stdlib API surfaces.
 The runner discovers .harn files recursively, so new tests just need to be dropped into the appropriate subdirectory.

 Running tests